AppachchiCodes/AppachchiCodes/README.md

 Beyond Computer Science
-Because staying in one lane is boring 😏
 Mechanical engineering — figuring out how things move, break, and can be rebuilt smarter.
 Electrical engineering — learning circuits and control systems as a stepping stone toward robotics.
-I’m new to these areas, but I learn fast and enjoy breaking boundaries across disciplines -- also enjoy breaking all electronics in my house :O
+I’m new to these areas, but I learn fast and enjoy breaking boundaries across disciplines

 Collaborate With Me
 📧 udantha404@gmail.com